harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 ### Run Nanopolish

-nanopolish index doesn't run in screen on the head node, but does in a screen session running qlogin
+nanopolish index doesn't run in screen on head, does in screen running qlogins

 ```bash
 for Assembly in $(ls assembly/SMARTdenovo/*/NOV-9/racon2_10/racon_min_500bp_renamed.fasta)